EmuDeck/emudeck.github.io/docs/emulators/steamos/scummvm.md

         * ![Discworld Text Example](../../assets/scummvm-esde-4.png)
 6. Repeat as needed for each ScummVM game
 7. Your game should now show up in and launch directly from EmulationStation-DE
+    * To scrape your games, use ScreenScraper instead of TheGamesDB for best results

 A few examples using folder visualizations: